 Chef and co-owner of Harlem's jazz club Minton's and world-renowned opera singer Alexander Smalls joins his greatest passions―food and music―in his latest cookbook, Meals, Music, and Muses.
 It offers a look into popular Southern recipes of the African Diaspora with a heavy dose of musical pairings and tales of Smalls' southern upbringing.

 Each chapter is named for a type of music to link readers to the spirit that gives life to these recipes.
-We're salivating at recipes like Carolina Bourbon Barbecue Shrimp and Okra Skewers and Prime Rib Roast with Crawfish Onion Gravy, with one reviewer calling the cookbook the "happiest food experience I've had since the start of quarantine."
+We're salivating at recipes like Carolina Bourbon Barbecue Shrimp and Okra Skewers and Prime Rib Roast with Crawfish Onion Gravy.

 Best for Middle Eastern: Eating Out Loud: Bold Middle Eastern Flavors for All Day, Every Day

 Bring some Middle Eastern flavor into your kitchen this fall with the newly released Eating Out Loud from Top Chef Canada host Eden Grinshpan, whose family origins hail from Israel.
 Here, she works to makes Middle Eastern cuisine more accessible with its worldly, bold flavors like Sesame Challah Monkey Bread, Shakshuka, and Lamb Flatbread with Pomegranate and Mint.

 Best for Korean: My Korea: Traditional Flavors, Modern Recipes